Jay Ridgeway

 CEO & Head Performance Coach

-In 2002, Jay founded PacWest Endurance (formerly PacWest Athletics) in the San Francisco Bay Area, transforming it into one of the region’s most comprehensive endurance training organizations.
-Over the past two decades, PacWest has served more than 2,500 athletes through programs in running, cycling, swimming, outdoor boot camps, and personal training, along with hosting community events and corporate wellness programs.
+In 2002, Jay founded PacWest Endurance — originally PacWest Athletics — in the San Francisco Bay Area, growing it into one of the region’s most respected and comprehensive endurance training organizations.
+For over two decades, PacWest has served upward of 2,500 athletes across disciplines including running, cycling, swimming, outdoor boot camps, and personal training, while also producing community race events and corporate wellness programs that have deepened the company’s reach throughout Northern California and Northern Nevada.

-In 2009, Jay launched and directed the Team PacWest professional and elite amateur coed race team, which quickly became a regional powerhouse—dominating races across California and beyond.
-For seven years, Team PacWest athletes earned numerous podiums and national titles, including multiple USA and World Champions, solidifying the team’s legacy of excellence.
+Jay’s impact extends well beyond the training ground.
+In 2009, he launched and directed Team PacWest, a professional and elite amateur coed race team that became a dominant force across California and beyond.
+Over seven competitive years, Team PacWest athletes claimed countless podium finishes and championship titles — producing multiple USA and World Champions — cementing the team’s place as a regional powerhouse and a launchpad for serious talent.

-Between 2013 and 2015, Jay served as Head Coach of the University of Missouri Triathlon Team, supporting his daughter Emily’s leadership as team president.
-He remotely coached the team while traveling to national competitions and training camps, including appearances at the USAT Collegiate National Championships in Tempe, AZ, and Clemson, SC.
-Jay also contributed to the community as Head Coach of the Dipsea Kidz Youth Development Program, part of the historic Dipsea Race Foundation.
+From 2013 to 2015, Jay served as Head Coach of the University of Missouri Triathlon Team, supporting his daughter Emily’s leadership as team president.
+He guided the program remotely while traveling to training camps and national competitions, including the USAT Collegiate National Championships in Tempe, AZ (2014), and Clemson, SC (2015).
+He has also given back at the youth level as Head Coach of the Dipsea Kidz Youth Development Program, affiliated with the legendary Dipsea Race Foundation.

-A lifelong athlete, Jay began competitive running at age 11 and completed his first triathlon in 1985.
-A proud University of Oregon alumnus, he’s been an active age-group competitor for over 40 years, finishing countless triathlons, marathons, and half-marathons—including six Boston Marathons and two New York City Marathons.
-Jay is a USA Triathlon All-American, a Team USA World Championship representative, and a passionate race announcer—widely known in the community as the “Voice of USA Productions.”
+Jay’s coaching philosophy is rooted in lived experience.
+He began competitive running at age 11, completed his first triathlon in 1985, and has never stopped.
+A proud University of Oregon alumnus and active age-group competitor for over 40 years, he has logged countless triathlons, marathons, and half-marathons — including six Boston Marathons and two New York City Marathons.
+A former USA Triathlon All-American and Team USA World Championship representative, Jay is also widely celebrated as the “Voice of USA Productions” — a race announcer whose energy is as familiar on the course as it is in the coaching arena.

-After a seven-year break from racing, Jay returned to competition in 2021, completing Ironman 70.3 Hawaii, Ironman 70.3 Arizona, and the Ironman 70.3 World Championships in St. George, Utah.
+After a seven-year hiatus from triathlon competition, Jay made a powerful return in 2021, competing in Ironman 70.3 Hawaii, Ironman 70.3 Arizona, and the Ironman 70.3 World Championships in St. George, Utah — proving that the lessons he teaches, he lives.

-Today, Jay lives in Reno, Nevada, with his wife Dr. Johanna Lelke and daughter Elliana, where he continues to train and coach throughout the stunning Reno–Lake Tahoe region.
-He leads PacWest alongside his adult daughter and fellow coach Emily (Ridgeway) Torluemke, continuing a family legacy of athletic excellence and mentorship.
+Today, Jay is based in Reno, Nevada, where he trains, coaches, and continues to shape the endurance community alongside his wife, Dr. Johanna Lelke, and baby daughter Elliana.
+He leads PacWest together with his adult daughter and fellow coach Emily (Ridgeway) Torluemke — a family legacy of athletic excellence and mentorship now entering its second generation.

 Coaching Certifications